-Emotions in the Workplace: How to Deal With Emotions at Work
+Emotions in the Workplace: Examples & How to Manage Them Effectively

-In this blog, we’ll cover everything you need to know to understand and manage emotions in the workplace, including:
+Specifically, we'll cover everything HR and people operations leaders at growing mid-market and enterprise organizations need to know to understand and manage emotions in the workplace, including:

 To create awesome emotional cultures, organizations need to understand which emotions are prevalent in the workplace and how they affect employees.